PaulFrankling/PaulFrankling-online-cv/README.md

    * All images, png and pdf files were provided by the developer.

 ### Acknowledgements
-   * My Mentor for his highly constructive help.
+   * My Mentor for his highly constructive help and support.
    * The Code Institute's tutor support for quickly assisting with any problems or queries.
+   * The slack community for being very helpful in response to any issue.